Rochester Drug Cooperative just had their day in court and it wasn’t pretty. Law is getting tough of Big Pharma and its minions.

 Even so, Rochester Drug Cooperative continued to sell addictive and dangerous doses of Oxycontin, Fentanyl, and other opioids despite knowing that their customers were operating illegally.
 They made money hand over fist, while ignoring the final destination of these controlled substances.

 The red flags were everywhere.
 But still, Rochester Drug continued to approve shipments.
-As reported to NBC news, prosecutors found that Rochester Drug Cooperative sold to pharmacies that had been terminated from other distributors, that were already under investigation, or on the company’s own watch list.
+As reported to NBC news, prosecutors found that Rochester Drug Cooperative sold to pharmacies that had been terminated from other distributors.
+Many were already under investigation, or on the company’s own watch list.

 In a statement from the US Attorney’s office, Rochester Drug Cooperative’s employees described some pharmacies as a “DEA investigation in the making” or “like a stick of dynamite waiting for [the] DEA to light the fuse”.
 It seems as if everyone within the company knew what was happening.
 Yet they neglected to take any steps to rectify the dangerous situation.
 In this manner, they were no better than a drug dealer on the street.